carankt/COVID_Audio_Analysis/README.md

   ```
   bash classifier.sh
   ```
+ ** Note - please change the bash file according to the alias used for running python scripts in your local machine. eg - replace python with python3 in the bash file if you have installed python with python3 alias.

 ## Dataset
 We used the CoSwara dataset for this project.
 The steps for downloading the dataset are listed below.
 We have the
 ```